cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/digital-trust-and-cyber-risk-article.md

 ## Online Government: A Trust Issue?

-With the advancement of government service digitization, time-consuming tasks that leave you questioning all your life choices—like renewing your driver’s license—are now available online.
+With the advancement of government service digitization, time-consuming tasks that leave you questioning all your life choices, like renewing your driver’s license, are now available online.
 This reduction in inefficiency, whether at the DMV or another agency, helps ease the workload for government employees while reducing the pain for citizens.

 In a 2022 survey of 35,000 individuals, 54% agreed that going online for government help was easier (Jazayeri, 2024).
 However, ease of use isn’t the only thing people care about.
 The **Connected Government** report found that **trust** in government and **data privacy** remain top concerns.
 In a survey spanning 36 countries, 87% of citizens said a *“great” digital experience would increase their trust in government* (Jazayeri, 2024).